code0monkey1/clean-architecture-typescript-learn/README.md

 1. Next set up the `baseUrl` option in the `tsconfig.json` file to be `src`.
    >`"baseUrl": "./src"`

-1. Next set the directory references , which will allow us to easily reference different files in out project.All these modules will be set in reference to the `baseUrl (i.e : src)` in our particular case
+1. Next set the directory references using `paths` attribute in the tsconfig.json file, which will allow us to easily reference different files in out project.All these modules will be set in reference to the `baseUrl (i.e : src)` in our particular case
-     - Set `
+      1.Set